 Exposing your people to broader career options leads to more and better science.
 Not everyone is cut out for an academic career, and in my experience, many graduate students and post-docs have only a hazy idea about their options.
-Francis Collins said last year in an interview,
+When interviewed about this several years ago, Francis Collins said,

 “I worry that a number of [post-docs] are receiving the message that if they don’t get a tenure-track position, they have failed.
 The good news is that nearly all postdocs are likely to be employed in interesting positions, but many will not travel a narrow academic path.”